paweljakubas/j-random-matrices/chapters/basic-algebra.md

 [Solution to exercise 28](#solution-to-exercise-28)

+### Eigenvalues

+### LU decomposition

+Let's try LAPACK impl and see if we can be better.
+We are going to call [https://www.netlib.org/lapack/explore-html/dd/d9a/group__double_g_ecomputational_ga56d9c860ce4ce42ded7f914fdb0683ff.html]
+It is important to understand how to work with LAPACK functions.
+Most LAPACK functions were implemented in Fortran 77 which lacked dynamic allocation of resources.
+As some routines needs additional resources it was routine's user responsibility to deliver them.
+Those additional resources could be static arrays, arrays allocated on the stack or array allocated on the heap.
+The straightforward question is how much resources to provide.
+The user can specify and deliver too much resources or not enough.
+LAPACK helps in determining the optimal resources to provide via a preemptive call with
+`LWORK=-1` and other parameters as intended.
+After that the `WORK` variable will be updated with the optimal matrix to instantiate and to provided to the routine upon the main call.

+### Rank of matrix

 ### Partitioned matrix

 A partitioned matrix is obtained when an underlying matrix is carved out both row-wise and column-wise in such a way that inner blocks are created.